jostylr/literate-programming/examples/logs.md

     Factorials get too big too fast.
 For example, $69! \approx 1.7\times 10^{98}$ is the maximum factorial a calculator can handle.
 And Google maxes out around 170!

-    The issue is that the numbers get too big for the computer to store in memory in its default way to store numbers. s
+    The issue is that the numbers get too big for the computer to store in memory in its default way to store numbers.

     ## Key Insight